 If you are the owner of a large warehouse or manufacturing facility, one of your concerns is how well your floors will maintain over time.
 Robert Guarnaccio, president of Stout Development Services, Libertyville, Ill., a company that develops and sells industrial space, says most owners and developers of commercial space are concerned about performance over the long haul and understand the importance of curling issues more than anyone — more than most contractors.
 They want floors with fewer joints because curling occurs at joints and that’s where maintenance costs are the greatest.

 If you are a concrete contractor who installs floors, curling probably isn’t an important issue for you.
 Your problem is to install flat, level floors that meet the specified requirements at the time of construction.
+Based on measured results you get paid and move on to your next project.
 But if you want continued work with owners and developers you will need to produce work that performs well over time, work that doesn’t curl and has fewer joints.

 What is curling?